-Unfortunately, this isn't the case (but oh, how I wish it was).
-McClain says, impulse buying leads to splurging on items we don't need or even truly want.
+Unfortunately, this isn't the case (but oh, how you probably wish it was).
+McClain says, "Impulse buying leads to splurging on items we don't need or even truly want."

 And then we're faced with the ugly, uphill battle: You've got to walk-of-shame back to each one of those stores and return each and every item when you realize you can't afford it.

 So before you set yourself up for over-spending failure, remember what mom used to tell you: Sometimes, your eyes are bigger than your stomach.
 And, in this case, your eyes are playing tricks on your bank account.

 You can start, stop, pause, and pick-up-and-go whenever you want.

 Here's the thing about saving: It isn't a club you need to request membership from.
 You can start saving right this very minute or two months from now — I'll be none the wiser and neither will anyone else.

 Budgeting and saving needs to happen completely on your own terms and whenever you're ready for it, both financially and emotionally.